Problem Statement

 First traverse through the count.
 Each element of count map has two attributes, namely first and second.

-• second refers to the value, in this case, frequency of that number in nums vector.
+firstrefers to the key, in this case, particular number fromnumsarray.secondrefers to the value, in this case, frequency of that number innumsvector.

 We are using e.second as an index to the buckets vector.
 Since bucket[e.second] is a vector, we push_back the e.first.